jlndk/TimeEditEdit/README.md

 * [Redis](https://redis.io/) - Improved caching functionality.
 * [Docker](https://docs.docker.com/)- Used for containerization and deployment of services.
 * [Docker Compose](https://docs.docker.com/compose/) - Used for orchestrating the containers.

-## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Authors